Charity Fund Raising

 Kisaruni Girls’ School: Invest in a Girl

 Working with the charity Free the Children St Albans Girls' School has successfully sponsored the education of a young woman called Faith.
 We are delighted that Faith has successfully completed her education and has graduated from school in Dec 2016.
-Over the next few years St Albans Girls' School will be sponsoring the education of a student called Sheilla who also attends the Kisaruni Girls’ School in Kenya.
+Currently, St Albans Girls' School is sponsoring the education of a student called Sheilla who also attends the Kisaruni Girls’ School in Kenya.
 Secondary education is very expensive in Keyna and by supporting students like Sheilla the girls at St Albans Girls' School get to learn about the education system in another country and help empower another young women to work their way out of poverty.
+Sheilla is due to graduate in December 2019.